okta/terraform-provider-oktapam/docs/data-sources/gateways.md

 ### Optional

-- `contains` (String) If a value is provided, the results are filtered to only contain resources that contain the value in the name field.
+- `contains` (String) If defined, results only contain resources that include the specified value in the `name` field.

 ### Read-Only